Kurt Vonnegut, Jr. writes:

 National Geographic article on the Day of the Dead

-Arizona Central's Day of the Dead Page - Includes history, events, arts and crafts, food recipes, altars, lesson plans, postcards, and more
+Arizona Central's Day of the Dead Page - Includes history, events, arts and crafts, food recipes, altars, lesson plans, and more - in English and Spanish!

 Day of the Dead Glossary